Palavyr/Palavyr/README.md

 # Palavyr Configuration Manager

+## Getting the certificate thumbprint is easy@

+    Get-ChildItem -path cert:\LocalMachine\Root
+    # (root, or whichever.
+Run cert:\LocalMachine to get a list)

 ### IT IS VERY IMPORTANT THAT YOU DO NOT RUN THE SERVER USING SUDO - THIS WILL OVERRIDE ALL ENVIRONMENTAL VARIABLES

 ### IIS Is locknig a file... heres what you can do